albarji/neural-style-docker/README.md

 ## Advanced use

+### Generating variants

+Running the command script

+	bash scripts/variants.sh

+will generate several variants of the same image blends, for different neural-style parameters that work well in general.
+This is useful for producing several versions of the same blend and afterwards hand-picking the best one.
+Run this command with the -h option to obtain usage help.

+For example, to generate different variants of Docker logo + Starry Night:

+	bash scripts/variants.sh --contents contents/docker.png --styles styles/vangogh.jpg

 ### Use as the neural-style command

-You can invoke the neural-style command by simply running a container of this image, for example:
+You can directly invoke the core neural-style algorithm by simply running a container of this image, for example:

 	nvidia-docker run --rm albarji/neural-style -h